FreeProject089/f-100d-manual/src/ARN-6 Radio Compass/radio-compass.md

 ## Introduction

-The ARN-6 Radio Compass is an Automatic Direction Finder (ADF) receiver covering the frequency range of 100 kHz to 1750 kHz across four bands.
+The ARN-6 Radio Compass is an Automatic Direction Finder (ADF) receiver covers a 100-1750 kHz frequency range, separated into four bands.
 It can be operated as a radio compass for navigation or used to monitor stations for weather reports and general communications reception.

 The system employs a Beat Frequency Oscillator (BFO) in both Antenna and Loop modes.
+For signal conversion:
-For signal conversion, a fixed intermediate frequency of 455.9 kHz is used on Band 1, while Bands 2, 3, and 4 operate at 143.4 kHz.
-When the equipment is in compass mode, a 900 Hz tone oscillator is engaged to modulate the CW signal as it passes through the IF stages, enabling precise direction-finding capability.
+- Band 1 uses a fixed intermediate frequency of 455.9 kHz
+- Bands 2-4 operate at 143.4 kHz

+When the equipment is in compass mode, a 900 Hz tone oscillator is modulates the CW signal as it passes through the IF stages, enabling precise direction-finding capability.

 ## Controls